 By providing us with this information, operators may wish to explain how the change complies with the applicable legal requirements including the conditions of their licence.
 Operators will have had to consider these matters before deciding to change their operating model.

-We consider that will be in the interests of all parties to engage in a constructive dialogue at an early stage, and operators are advised to notify us of any proposed material operating model changes at the earliest opportunity.
+We consider that will be in the interests of all parties to engage in a constructive dialogue at an early stage, and operators are advised to notify us of any proposed material operating model changes at the earliest opportunity, ideally at least 28 days before the changes will take effect.
 However, there is no formal requirement to notify us at any particular stage, as long as notification occurs before the changes are made.

 The requirement is not a pre-authorisation obligation: operators may adopt whatever changes they see fit without waiting for formal authorisation or approval from us.